Adaptive traffic light control in Kuopio

 Adaptive system operation

 Traditional traffic light control focuses on controlling one traffic light crossing.
 The sensors at the intersection detect approaching vehicles and try to extend the green light so that the vehicle can pass through the intersection smoothly.
-In traditional control, the beginning of the green light can be brought forward and the end can be extended based on predefined programmes.
+In traditional control, the beginning of the green light can be brought forward, and the end can be extended based on predefined programmes.
 The objective is to design the programmes so that they work well throughout the life cycle of the traffic lights.

 In adaptive traffic control, traffic light control operates with a background system modelling the entire controlled area.
 This background system is informed of the control principles, transport policy and the desire to control traffic.